traderfour/docs/en/api/trading-account.md

 # Read

-Using our show Method, users are now able to show information.
+Using our read Method, users are now able to see information of a trading account.

 <template #code>